anthonybottemiller/portfolio-aspnet/README.md

 * Clone repository
 * Using command line change working directory to cloned repository
 * Execute command "cd /src/portfolio"
+* In the models folder you must open EnvironmentVariablesTemplate and replace "YourKey" with a github access token with permissions for public repos.
 * Execute command "dotnet restore" in order to resolve project dependencies
 * Execute command "dotnet run"
 * Navigate to [webserver](http://localhost:5000) using your favorite browser